fujaba/fulibFx/README.md

 The framework is built on top of JavaFX and uses Dagger for dependency injection and RxJava for reactive programming.
 It also provides a few utility classes and data structures to simplify the creation of JavaFX applications.

+## ❓ Support
+If you have any questions or need help with the framework, feel free to open an [issue on GitHub](https://github.com/fujaba/fulibFx/issues).
+When reporting errors, make sure to use the latest available version of the framework with a supported Java version (17 or 21).

+Before reporting an issue, please check the [common issues](#-common-issues) section or the [wiki](https://fujaba.github.io/fulibFx/) first.

 ## 🔗 Installation

 ```groovy